 Leo Fafard (Sergeant Lou Garou), Amy Matysio (Sergeant Tina Wash), Sarah Lind (Jessica), Jonathan Cherry (Willie Higgins), Aidan Devine (Chief), Corinne Conley (Mayor Bradley), Jesse Moss (Gang Leader), James Whittingham (Coroner)

-Lou Garou is a deputy with a drinking problem on the police force in the tiny Canadian town of Woodhaven.
+Lou Garou is a deputy on the police force in the tiny Canadian town of Woodhaven and has a drinking problem.
 Sent into the woods to investigate happenings there, he is attacked by hooded figures.
 He comes around at home in bed his memory a blank as to what happened but now finds that he has heightened senses.
 He tries to deal with things as he starts turning into a werewolf.
 He is able to harness his werewolf abilities towards a newfound dedication to policing duties.
-He then finds that his transformation is tied to a series of ritual killings that have occurred in the town for a number of decades.
+He then finds that his transformation is tied to a series of ritual killings that have been occurring in the town for several decades.

-WolfCop is the second film from Canadian director Lowell Dean.
+WolfCop was the second film from Canadian director Lowell Dean.
 Dean had previously made a segment of the multi-director anthology I Heart Regina (2010) and then the zombie film 13 Eerie (2013).
 Dean shot WolfCop on a low budget in Regina, Saskatchewan.
-However, the film gained enough reputation that it was given a Canadian-wide theatrical release.
+However, the film gained enough reputation that it was given a Canadian-wide theatrical release and played at various international festivals.

 WolfCop immediately has the feel of lost 1980s/early 90s direct-to-video film.
 This was the period, directly after the huge hit of Lethal Weapon (1987), where the buddy cop film was delving into genre material and experimenting with all manner of wacky combinations such as a cop and alien partner in the film Alien Nation (1988), a zombie cop in Dead Heat (1988), a vampire cop in Vampire Cop (1990) and the tv series Forever Knight (1992-6), even the bizarreness of a cop with a gnome partner in Upworld/A Gnome Named Gnorm (1991) and a cop and dinosaur partner in Theodore Rex (1995).
 The retro feel is enhanced to by the film’s determined reliance on physical makeup effects rather than CGI to represent the wolf transformation.
 Not to mention the inclusion of gratuitously cheesy sex scenes.